 One of the reasons why there were so many difficulties in getting Watchmen adapted was because an intricately-drawn, painstakingly written story told in twelve parts and held as the gold standard of comic books was seen by many as a Gordian Knot that was impossible to cut.
 Narrowing all of it down into a two-hour narrative that would please critics, audiences, and fans of the comics wasn’t the easiest feat to accomplish, though that didn’t stop others from trying.
 Sam Hamm (no relation to Jon, as far as I know), who co-wrote the screenplay for Batman, took a crack at adapting it and even changed the ending to make the story a little simpler.
 Terry Gilliam was once interested in directing the film, though he wasn’t entirely pleased with Hamm’s draft and worked with two other writers to make a film that would be more to his liking.
 Unfortunately (or fortunately, depending on who you ask), Gilliam ended up walking away from the project.
 It languished in Development Hell for several years until David Hayter, Tim Burton, Michael Bay, Paul Greengrass, and Darren Aronofsky each expressed interest in adapting Watchmen.
 Bay, Greengrass, and Aronofsky all left to work on other projects, and Zack Snyder — thanks to the success of his previous film, 300 — ended up in the director’s chair and tasked with finally bringing Watchmen to life in live-action form.

-Despite the fact that Snyder and co-screenwriter Alex Tse were rather faithful in what they chose to adapt from the graphic novel and how they chose to do so, and that much of the film defied the expectations of many who thought that it was downright unfilmable, there were still some critics and fans who were evenly divided on how they felt about Watchmen.
+Despite the fact that Snyder, and screenwriters David Hayter and Alex Tse, were rather faithful in what they chose to adapt from the graphic novel and how they chose to do so, and that much of the film defied the expectations of many who thought that it was downright unfilmable, there were still some critics and fans who were evenly divided on how they felt about Watchmen.
 There were those who thought that the visuals and special effects that helped bring Moore and Gibbons’s creations to life were outstanding, but felt that it was all too faithful and even slavish to the source material, that it lacked the graphic novel’s spirit and ingenuity, and only made it even more clear that this was a story that could only be told in comic-book form.
 And then there were those who were very much satisfied with what was done by Snyder and company in adapting it, who felt that the story was fully up to par with all of the visuals onscreen, who felt that Snyder did exactly what Moore and Gibbons did in portraying the extreme actions and motivations of those who dress up in costume to be either a superhero or a super-villain, as well as feeling that the film’s ending was superior to the ending of the book.

 I mean, who would have ever guessed that a film directed by Zack Snyder would cause such a divided response among the people who see it and then talk about it?
-I’m just as surprised and flabbergasted as you are.
+I’m just as surprised and flabbergasted as you readers are.